 If the deceased did not pre-arrange and pre-pay for a funeral plan, then the responsibility for paying for a funeral falls to the immediate next of kin.
 This can, understandably, be quite a burden for many people, and is why more seniors today are considering setting up simple cremation arrangements.

 Pre-planning can be a simple and affordable option, giving families peace of mind for when the time comes.
-Be aware that whomever signs the funeral contract with the funeral home is considered legally responsible for payment of the funeral bill.
+Be aware that whoever signs the funeral contract with the funeral home is legally responsible for paying the funeral bill.

-If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location on (503) 404-3992.
+If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (503) 404-3992.